Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 People believe there's a tendency for government to cover up kind of CYA.

-So this hearing's gonna be next Wednesday.
+So this hearing is going to be next Wednesday.

 And there's also skepticism about the Epstein files.